Ricochet-Exchange/ricochet-frontend/SECURITY.md

 ## Submitting a Bug

-Bugs should be submitted via email to bugs@ricochet.exchange.
+Bugs should be submitted via email to mike@mikeghen.com, or on Discord to shepardblue#8122.